 Now, mix 5 microliters of the concentrated second PCR product to the 50-microliter aliquot of ice-cold competent wild-type S. mutans cells frozen previously [1].

 Talent mixes the PCR product with the cells.
-Important Step
+Important Step Shot 3.1.1 3.2.1 and 3.2.2 together

 Add the mixture into electroporation cuvette, and place the cuvette into the cuvette chamber of the electroporation apparatus [1].
 Give a single electric pulse of 1.8 kilovolts, 600 ohms, and 10 microfarads for 2.5 milliseconds to the cells [2].